yfstein/yfstein.github.io/_posts/2020-6-11-centos-7-first-steps.md

 Find and Check: `AuthorizedKeysFile .ssh/authorized_keys`

-So the SSH Daemon can check everyones home folder for the directory .ssh with the authorized_keys file, where the public key for every user is stored by default.
+So the SSH Daemon can check everyones home folder for the directory .ssh with the authorized_keys file, where the public key for every user should be stored.
+Surely, you can change to every another folder but its a default-recommended way.

 Because we want to login in the further with our public-key and not with a user-password we will deactivate the PasswordAuthentication: